 Solidaridad facilitated the development of sustainability guidelines for the China tea industry.
 Also in Asia, Solidaridad established the Lestari national sustainability standard for Indonesian tea.

-Solidaridad begins tea programme in partnership with Utz Certified.
+Solidaridad began tea programme in partnership with UTZ Certified.

 Helping farmers forward

-Smallholder farmers are the world’s major tea producers, and we believe that strengthening farmers through spreading good agricultural practices, supporting farmer organisations, and assisting with certification will benefit farmers, their families, and the environment.
+Smallholder farmers are the world’s major tea producers, and we believe that strengthening farmers through spreading good agricultural practices, supporting farmer organizations, and assisting with certification will benefit farmers, their families and the environment.
 This is how we’ll make tea sustainable.

 As smallholder farmers often lack the knowledge to sustainable produce tea, we train farmers on good practices and agricultural management, including pesticide and fertiliser use.
-In Malawi, 500 lead farmers were trained in Good Agricultural Practices in 2013.
+In Malawi, 500 lead farmers have been trained in Good Agricultural Practices.

 We also work to improve gender equality on Sri Lankin estates.
 We use a gender-sensitive approach, which seeks to involve women producer support activities by giving them access to training and capacity building, making certification gender sensitive, and also fostering gender awareness among men.

 Organizing smallholders is key to fostering a sustainable tea industry where all can profit.
 In India, the world’s second largest tea growing nation behind China, we entered into A Memorandum of Understanding with the National Federation of Small Tea Growers, ensuring labour rights are respected and living wages are earned.